clojure/tools.deps.edn/README.md

 # Rationale

-This library is a small library for reading and understanding deps.edn files.
-It can be used in scenarios where the full [tools.deps](https://github.com/clojure/tools.deps) library is not needed.
+This is a small library for reading and manipulating deps.edn files and data structures.
+It can be used in scenarios where the full [tools.deps](https://github.com/clojure/tools.deps) library is not needed for dep expansion (which pulls in many large libraries).

 * [deps.edn Reference](https://clojure.org/reference/deps_edn)